Entrupy Certificate

 Certificate Transfers

 Entrupy supports the ability to transfer the certificate to a buyer, allowing the record of authenticity to follow the item if it changes ownership.
 This is an important feature for maintaining the chain of trust throughout an item's lifecycle.
-The process is primarily driven by the Entrupy API, and the updated certificate holder information is then reflected where the certificate is displayed (e.g., in the SDK's Detail View if applicable, or when a new holder views it).
+The process will be primarily driven by the Entrupy API, and the updated certificate holder information will then be reflected where the certificate is displayed (e.g., in the SDK's Detail View if applicable, or when a new holder views it).

-- Initiation: Certificate transfers are initiated via the API.
-Refer to the API v2.0 Reference for details.
-This allows a platform (acting on behalf of the current certificate holder) to initiate the transfer.
+- Initiation: Certificate transfers will be initiated via the API.
+Refer to the API v2.0 Reference for details once available.
+This will allow a platform (acting on behalf of the current certificate holder) to initiate the transfer.
 The request body will typically include details of the recipient.

-- Management: The API provides the necessary tools to manage the transfer process as an integrator.
+- Management: The API will provide the necessary tools to manage the transfer process as an integrator.